hanstjua/jaiger/README.md

 ---

+## Examples

+You can find examples of how Jaiger can be used to develop AI-powered applications [here](https://github.com/hanstjua/jaiger/tree/main/examples).

+---

 ## Motivation

 Jaiger is my attempt to gain better understanding of how the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) could be implemented.
 While there are significant differences between the actual implementation of Jaiger and the MCP, both makes it easier to (1) develop LLM-compatible tools and (2) utilize said tools to build AI-powered applications.